HubSpot/ui-extensions-examples/README.md

 ## Get started with developer project

-UI extensions are createing using developer projects that are part of CRM development beta.
+UI extensions are created using developer projects that are part of CRM development beta.
 Read [Quick Start guide](https://developers.hubspot.com/docs/platform/projects-quick-start-guide) for developer projects for instructions to get started.

 ## Tools available in this repository